Clementon Park and Splash World: 2000–2019

-2020–present
+2020–2025

-On September 8, 2019, the park abruptly closed without warning, despite tickets being sold for future events, and other planned events later in the season had been canceled.
+On September 8, 2019, the park abruptly closed without warning (despite tickets having been sold for the next season's events), and other planned events later in the season were suddenly canceled.

 Following the closure, TD Bank filed a lawsuit against the park owners for failing to make payments on a $4.5 million loan.
-On January 25, 2021, a court order granted Howard Samuels and Rally Capital Advisors, receivership of the park.
+On January 25, 2021, a court order granted Howard Samuels and Rally Capital Advisors receivership of the park.

-On February 19, 2021, Capital Recovery Group LLC, acting on behalf of its client, Howard Samuels, issued a press release announcing the sale of the park at a public auction to be held on March 23, 2021.
-During this time, it was also reported that a local investors group, Fresh Development LLC, was in the process of raising the $7 million needed to buy and rejuvenate the park.
+On February 19, 2021, Capital Recovery Group, acting on behalf of its client, Howard Samuels, issued a press release announcing the sale of the park at a public auction to be held on March 23, 2021.
+During this time, it was also reported that a local investing group, Fresh Development, was in the process of raising the $7 million needed to purchase and reopen the park.

 On March 23, 2021, the park auction commenced, and the park in its entirety was sold to an undisclosed buyer for $2,370,000.
-The buyer was quickly revealed to be real estate developer Gene Staples, who had bought and reopened the closed Indiana Beach amusement park in Monticello, Indiana, the year before.

-Following a two-year hiatus, Clementon Park and Splash World reopened on June 25, 2021.
-All eight of the waterpark attractions were open, but only a limited number of the thrill and family rides were in operation.
+The buyer was quickly revealed to be real estate developer Gene Staples, who had bought and reopened the recently closed Indiana Beach amusement park in Monticello, Indiana, the year before.
+Clementon Park and Splash World reopened on June 25, 2021.
+All of the water park's attractions were open, but a limited number of the amusement rides were in operation.
 Discounted admission tickets were offered through end of June.

+On September 9, 2026, it was announced that the park would not reopen for the 2027 season, with September 7 having been the park's last day in operation.
+Plans for the park to be sold were also announced.